The Latest In Television, Movies and Documentaries

 The Grand Tour

-If you’re a fan of Top Gear then like me, you probably know all about the events that led up to Jeremy Clarkson getting canned from the show, taking with him his two co hosts James May and Richard Hammond.
-Enter Amazon, who seem to know dollar signs when they see it and The Grand Tour was born.
-Launching November 18, 2016, The Grand Tour promises fans of Top Gear all the bells and whistles they’ve grown to love about the show ie. racing the most expensive super cars available today in exotic locations while Jeremy Clarkson, Richard Hammond and James May make fun of the cars and one another.
-Can’t wait!
-Add this to your Trakt.tv account.
+If you’re a fan of Top Gear then like me, you probably know all about the events that led up to Jeremy Clarkson getting canned from the show.
+Lucky for us, Amazon picked Jeremy up along with his two co hosts James May and Richard Hammond.
+Amazon, who seem to know dollar signs when they see it have dubbed the new program The Grand Tour.
+The re branded show promises fans of Top Gear all the bells and whistles they’ve grown to love ie. racing the most expensive super cars available today in exotic locations while Jeremy Clarkson, Richard Hammond and James May criticize the cars and one another.
+You can find it on Specto, DandyMedia, Exodus and Zen

 High Maintenance has been around for a bit.
 It started out as an indie web series and was officially picked up by HBO for the latest season.
 I love this show!
 I’m four ep. in and completely addicted.
 The series follows a weed dealer as he couriers his pot deliveries to his various clients (who come in all shapes, sizes, and backgrounds), around New York city.
 But it’s not just about that.
 It’s about the people and the lives they all seem to intersect with.
 It’s funny, it’s sentimental, it’s great storytelling and I encourage you to give it a chance and check it out.
 Add it to your Trakt.tv account.
 It’s currently streaming on Exodus, Velocity and The Royal We.